March 11 is rollout day for Best Friends Pet Resource Center in Bentonville

-BENTONVILLE --The Best Friends Pet Resource Center will open at 10 a.m.
+BENTONVILLE -- The Best Friends Pet Resource Center plans to open at 10 a.m.
 March 11.

 There will be a ribbon-cutting that morning, according to a Best Friends news release issued Saturday.